jacky9813/pso2Tools/README.md

 - DeleteCharacter module - add a delete button to Character overview page
 - Memo module - add a memo for each character
 - TaCounter module - Set TA mission complete time, calculate the time TA missions will be available again
+- ChatLog module - Display in-game chat log from PSO2 log file
+- Links module - A storage of links that often used while playing PSO2
+- Settings module - To change some user settings for PSO2 Utility

 ## How to backup the data
 The /Path/to/App/pso2db.db and /Path/to/App/settings.json (if exists) is what you looking for